EU's emissions database is still a work in progress

 Another 637 ships are in the MRV, but without any emissions reported.
-Those are vessels that owners have voluntarily reported voluntarily to get document of compliance to facilitate possible future port state control inspections at EEA ports.
+Those are vessels that owners have reported voluntarily to get a document of compliance to facilitate possible future port state control inspections at EEA ports.

 All in all, in the 335 days since June 30, 2019, there have been 203 different published versions of the 2018 MRV database.